 Higher androgen levels in women with PCOS cause the skin oil glands (sebaceous glands) to increase in size and produce more sebum.
 Dry sebum and dead skin cells can clog these sebaceous glands' openings and cause blackheads, whiteheads, and active acne pimples.
 In some people, PCOS causes cystic acne that is much more severe and painful than "normal" acne.
 It is often found along the body's jawline, neck, chest, and upper back region.
 Regular hormonal acne usually appears as your hormonal cycle fluctuates, often aligned with menstrual periods, whereas PCOS-related acne is more consistent.

 How can you treat acne caused by PCOS?

 Let's take a look into some treatment options for those facing acne caused by PCOS.

 Take a combined oral contraceptive pill.

 One of the most common treatments for cystic acne is the birth control pill.
 The pill can help regulate the monthly cycle and reduce testosterone levels; once hormones are balanced, PCOS symptoms - such as excess hair growth and acne - often improve.
-Not all oral contraceptives can treat acne.
+However, not all oral contraceptives can treat acne.
 Two types of progesterone (cyproterone acetate and drospirenone) can effectively block the effects of androgens.
 Studies have shown a 30 - 60% reduction in inflammatory acne within 3 - 6 months of beginning the pill.

 Take a DIM supplement.